-EBRO FOODS, S.A.

-STATEMENT OF RECOGNIZED INCOME AND EXPENSE

-FOR THE YEARS ENDED DECEMBER 31, 2021 AND 2020

-Thousands of euros Note 2021 2020

-1
+(000€) NOTE 2022 2021

-A) Profit as per statement of profit or loss J 327,145 34,461
+A) Profit as per statement of profit or loss 214,562 327,145

 Income and expense recognized directly in equity

 I. Measurement of financial instruments

-1. Available-for-sale financial assets 9 0 0
+1. Valuation adjustments: financial assets at fair value 9 0 0

-2. Other income/expense 3 0 0
+2. Other income/expense

 II.
 Cash flow hedges

 III.
 Grants, donations and bequests received

 IV.
 Actuarial gains and losses and other adjustments

 V. Tax effect 0 0

-1 • -
+5)7 •

-B) Total income and expense recognized directly in equity 0 0
+B) Total income and expense recognized directly in equity 0

 Amounts reclassified to profit or loss

 VI.
 Measurement of financial instruments

-1. Available-for-sale financial assets 9 0 0
+1. Valuation adjustments: financial assets at fair value 9 0 0

-2. Other income/expense 5 U 0
+2. Other income/expense

 VII.
 Cash flow hedges

 VIII.
 Grants, donations and bequests received

 IX.
 Tax effect 0 0

-1 -

-C) Total amounts reclassified to profit or loss J 0 0
+C) Total amounts reclassified to profit or loss 0 0

-1 207 4 45 24 464

-TOTAL RECOGNIZED INCOME AND EXPENSE (A + B + C) 327,145 34,461
+TOTAL RECOGNIZED INCOME AND EXPENSE (A + B + C) 214,562 327,145

-The accompanying notes 1 to 20 are an integral part of the statement of recognized income and expense for the year ended December 31, 2021.
+The accompanying notes 1 to 20 are an integral part of the statement of recognized income and expense for the year ended December 31, 2022.